Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 in Message mode, characterized as follows:

 - Every packet has its own Packet Sequence Number.
-- One or several consecutive SRT Data packets can form a message.
+- One or several consecutive SRT data packets can form a message.
 - All the packets belonging to the same message have a similar message number set in the Message Number field.